ourstudio-se/puan-python/docs/source/guide/tutorials/sta-model.rst

     # We convert our polyhedron into cvxopt's constraints format
     problem = npycvx.convert_numpy(*polyhedron.to_linalg())

-    # Here we compute the search and tries to find an outfit with as much clothes as possible (maximizing positive one-vector)
+    # Here we solve the linear program to find an outfit with as much clothes as possible (maximizing positive one-vector)
     status, solution = npycvx.solve_lp(*problem, False, numpy.ones(len(polyhedron.A.variables)))

     if status == "optimal":